chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-01-Build-a-Website-on-Google-Cloud-Challenge-Lab.md

 kubectl expose deployment fancytest --type=LoadBalancer --port 80 --target-port 8080
 ```

+Wait till the GKE creates an external IP and a Load Balancer for the application.

 ## Task 3: Create a containerized version of your Microservices

 **Hint**: Refer to the lab [Migrating a Monolithic Website to Microservices on Google Kubernetes Engine](https://www.qwiklabs.com/focuses/11953?parent=catalog)